AnuEli/TidyData/CodeBook.md

    Character string having one of the following values:
    WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING.
 LAYING

-    Note:eAll following columns are type float and include average (mean) counted for each variable grouped by subject & activity.
+    Note:eAll following columns are type float (3 decimals)  and include average (mean) counted for each variable grouped by subject & activity.

 tBodyAccmeanX
-    Float, including the average (mean) counted for tBodyAccmeanX variable grouped by subject & activity. tBodyAccmeanY
+    Float with 3 decimals, including the average (mean) counted for tBodyAccmeanX variable grouped by subject & activity. tBodyAccmeanY
-    Float, including the average (mean) counted for tBodyAccmeanYvariable grouped by subject & activity. tBodyAccmeanZ
+    Float with 3 decimals, including the average (mean) counted for tBodyAccmeanYvariable grouped by subject & activity. tBodyAccmeanZ
-    Float, including the average (mean) counted for variable grouped by subject & activity. tBodyAccstdX
+    Float with 3 decimals, including the average (mean) counted for variable grouped by subject & activity. tBodyAccstdX
-    Float, including the average (mean) counted for variable grouped by subject & activity. tBodyAccstdY
+    Float with 3 decimals, including the average (mean) counted for variable grouped by subject & activity. tBodyAccstdY
     Same as earlier….
 tBodyAccstdZ
 tGravityAccmeanX
 tGravityAccmeanY